moezabdelkefi/holbertonschool-validation/module2_task3/README.md

 - `make stop`: Stop the running application.
 - `make test`: Test the application by sending HTTP requests
 - `make test`: Test the application by sending HTTP requests
+- `make integration-tests`: Tests the application by sending HTTP requests